Prospective Graduate Student Frequently Asked Questions (FAQ)

-For further details on our MA and PhD assistantships click here.
-We do not typically fund new students who enter in the Spring.
+For further details on our MA and PhD assistantships Graduate Assistantships.

 What do you look for in an applicant to your graduate program?

-We look for student's who demonstrate readiness for graduate study.
+We look for students who demonstrate readiness for graduate study.
 To gauge a student's readiness, the Graduate Admissions Committee considers multiple items.
-These include the applicant's undergraduate and graduate grade point average, GRE scores, statement of purpose, writing samples, relevant employment history, and letters of recommendation.
+These include the applicant's undergraduate and graduate grade point average, statement of purpose, writing samples, relevant employment history, and letters of recommendation.
 Admission is always contingent on the program's ability to provide faculty expertise appropriate to a student's specific research interests.
 We encourage all applicants to study our website closely, including faculty and student research profiles.
-Ideally, you would visit campus before beginning the application process.
+We encourage communication with the graduate director prior to application.

 Do you require applicants to take the GRE?

 Do you accept applicants whose prior degree is not in communication?